- Explore Lake Taupo Map

 Taupo Bungy has been throwing people off their ledge since 1991.
 The plunge is 47 metres into the crystal clear waters of New Zealand's longest river the mighty Waikato - making it the country's highest water touch bungy.
 As they say, ‘why live on the edge when you can jump off?'.

 4. Have a soak in one of the Taupo hot pools

 This region is a wonderland of New Zealand geothermal activity, so you’ve got to take advantage of it while you’re here.
 There are a few different spots in Taupo where you can enjoy a hot soak.
 AC Baths, Wairakei Terraces and Taupo DeBretts Hot Springs offer paid hot pools, or if you’re short on cash from all that skydiving and bungy jumping you can soak in the free ‘hot spot’ in Spa Thermal Park.

 These epic 14-metre high carvings are hidden from sight around the side of Lake Taupo and are only accessible by water.
 You can sail, cruise or kayak to get a glimpse of these iconic carvings, and the trip is worth every cent.

 6. Get wet

 Take a spin in one of Taupo's famous jet boats on the Waikato River - it is a Kiwi invention after all!
-Or perhaps you'd prefer to experience the full force of the region's rapids, in which case you'll want to raft your way down the mighty Tongariro River in Turangi.
-Our rapids cater to novices and rafting gurus.
-Ask our friendly rafting guides which trips would suit you the best.
+Or perhaps you'd prefer to experience the full force of the region's rapids, in which case you'll want to try white water rafting your way down the mighty Tongariro River in Turangi.
 You can also get wet with other water activities in the region such as kayaking, fishing, paddle boarding, wakeboarding or simply swimming.

 7. Take a picture of McDonalds